danewhero/WLED/usermods/user_fx/README.md

 * `const int rows = SEG_H;` - Assigns the number of rows (height) in the segment to rows.
 SEG_H is a macro for SEGMENT.height().
 Combined with cols, this allows pixel addressing in 2D (x, y) space.
 * `const auto XY = [&](int x, int y) { return x + y * cols; };` - Declares a lambda function named XY to convert (x, y) matrix coordinates into a 1D index in the LED array.
 This assumes row-major order (left to right, top to bottom).
 WLED internally treats the LED strip as a 1D array, so effects must translate 2D coordinates into 1D indices.
 This lambda helps with that.

-The next lines of code further the stup process by defining variables that...
+The next lines of code further the setup process by defining variables that allow the effect's settings to be configurable using the UI sliders (or alternatively, through API calls):

 * `const uint8_t refresh_hz = map(SEGMENT.speed, 0, 255, 20, 80);` - Maps the SEGMENT.speed (user-controllable parameter from 0–255) to a value between 20 and 80 Hz.
 This determines how often the effect should refresh per second (Higher speed = more frames per second).
 * `const unsigned refresh_ms = 1000 / refresh_hz;` - Converts refresh rate from Hz to milliseconds.
 It’s easier to schedule animation updates in WLED using elapsed time in milliseconds.
 This value is used to time when to update the effect.